Not everyone uses checks super frequently, so sometimes it helps to have a refresher on how to fill them out, just to make sure you get it right.

 How to write a check for 100 dollars: In the Dollar box you would write, "100.00" and in the Dollar line you would write, "one hundred and 0/100."

-A lot of people have questions about how to write out cents for a check, have no worries!
-This is the easiest part of the check because you can still write the cent amount out in numerals:
+A lot of people have questions about how to write a check with cents.
+Have no worries!
+This is the easiest part of the check because you can still write the cent amount out in numerals.

 In the back of your checkbook, there is a check registry—extra pages with a chart to record key information from each transaction.
 Whenever you write a check, keep the check stub to make filling out the check registry later easier.